 - Don’t stir the batter too much.
-Often people think that they need to keep mixing it and that adds additional air to the mix.
-This creates a less than stellar cupcake.
+Often, people think that they need to keep mixing it, which adds air to the mix.
+This creates a less-than-stellar cupcake.

 - Use quality ingredients.
 I know that food can get expensive, but when it comes to baking, you should spend the extra money on quality ingredients.

 - Room temperature ingredients - If the ingredients are too cold, it can affect how they bake.
 Allow butter and other cold ingredients to sit at room temperature before mixing.

 cookie scoopto put the batter in the cupcake tin.
 Then, you will have gorgeous uniform cupcakes.

 - Don’t overbake or bake at too high of a temperature.
 Double-check your oven temperature and check the cupcakes often to ensure you don’t overbake.
 Otherwise, they will turn out dry and not as flavorful.

 To test for doneness, insert a toothpick into the center of a cupcake.
 If the toothpick comes out clean, it is done baking.
 If you see batter or crumbs, the cupcakes need to bake longer.

 I have not tested using any egg replacers in this cupcake recipe.

 The secret to moist, fluffy cupcakes is to be very careful not to overmix the batter.
 The batter gets air bubbles when mixing, and overmixing can burst all of these air bubbles.

 If your cupcakes turned out dry, this means you used too much gluten free flour or a very starchy gluten free flour blend.
 To measure your gluten free flour, I recommend using either the spoon method or leveling method I outline in Step 1 above.